 BWF Ranking: 15th in Women’s Singles

-Born July 2, 1990, in Anshan, China, Beiwen Zhang’s parents might not have known she was destined for greatness, but they knew she had a weak immune system.
+Born July 2, 1990, in Anshan, China, Beiwen Zhang’s parents might not have known she was destined for greatness, or as one of the top women in badminton, but they knew she had a weak immune system.
 She was often sick and ran chronic fevers.
 They encouraged their daughter to go out for a sport to improve her health.
 She chose badminton and began playing at the young age of 8.
 She was luckily chosen at 13 to play on a competition team in Singapore and moved there.
 Zhang moved to Singapore completely on her own.
 Her parents remained behind in China.

 Zhang has talked in interviews about how, as a young girl, she was bullied during her time in Singapore and credits that treatment with the mental toughness she clings to today.
 In 2004, she joined the Singapore National Team.
 She made her international debut at the Aviva Open in 2004 and later medaled with Singapore [bronze] at the Southeast Asian Games in 2009.
 She left that team in 2011.

 In 2012, Zhang visited the US and never looked back.
 She played local tournaments for extra cash and joined a badminton team in Vegas.

 Zhang began playing larger international tournaments and made a name for herself representing the United States making herself known as one of the quickly rising female badminton players.